Bontori1987/reel-genius/README.md

 ## Usage

 The website allows users to view images and play videos directly from the repository.
 Simply open the `index.html` file in your web browser to start viewing the images and videos we have prepared.

+## Testing

+To test the project and ensure that everything is working correctly, follow these steps:

+1. **Verify File Paths:**
+   Ensure that all paths in the source files are updated to match your local file paths.

+2. **Test Image and Video Playback:**
+   Open the `index.html` file in your web browser and verify that the images and videos load and play correctly.

+3. **Check Browser Compatibility:**
+   Test the website on different web browsers (e.g., Chrome, Firefox, Safari) to ensure compatibility.

 ## Contributing